 3. Regulates Blood Sugar

 Apple cider vinegar benefits your blood sugar levels and can even increase insulin sensitivity.
-Try diluting one to two tablespoons in an 8-ounce cup of water and drinking before meals to keep blood sugar levels steady.
+Try making an apple cider vinegar drink by diluting one to two tablespoons in an 8-ounce cup of water and consuming before meals to keep blood sugar levels steady.

 4. Fights Fungus